 Does a Fly Have 3 Eyes

-A fly has has 3 simple eyes, besides it’s two compound eyes.
+A fly has 3 simple eyes, besides its two compound eyes.
 What are simple eyes?
-Simple eyes on a fly do not see vision, instead they sense movement and light.
+Simple eyes on a fly do not see vision, instead, they sense movement and light.
 They are three small bumps that are located in the middle-top between the two compound eyes.

-The 3 simple eyes on a fly are made up of one lense each.
+The 3 simple eyes on a fly are made up of one lens each.
 These three lenses can sense changes in light, quickly, giving them the advantage of fast movement and reaction time.

 What Does a Fly’s Vision Look Like

-This is why they can fly away before you can swat them, because their response and reaction time is 4 times faster than a humans.
+This is why they can fly away before you can swat them because their response and reaction time are 4 times faster than a human.

 Flies do not see a full range of colors.
-They cannot tell the different between some colors, such as yellow and white.
+They cannot tell the difference between some colors, such as yellow and white.

 How Smart are House Flies

-House flies are often considered to be smart, because many times they are able to avoid being swatted and killed from reacting faster than we do.
+House flies are often considered to be smart because many times they are able to avoid being swatted and killed by reacting faster than we do.
 They are able to process more frames per second.

-In fact, the human eye processes around 60 frames per second, while a fly’s eyes can process 250 frame per second.
+In fact, the human eye processes around 60 frames per second, while a fly’s eyes can process 250 frames per second.
 Impressive!.